blu3id/blu3id.github.io/posts/2021-03-28-how-to-work-life-phone.md

 ---

-<a name="employers">[1]</a>: The NHS, which is also one of the [largest employers in the world](https://en.wikipedia.org/wiki/List_of_largest_employers).
+[^1]: The NHS, which is also one of the [largest employers in the world](https://en.wikipedia.org/wiki/List_of_largest_employers).
 Though admittedly responsibility of "Work Phones" etc. is really that of the individual employing NHS organisations as "The NHS" isn't really an institution but that is a much larger footnote...